Rizzuto crime family: Power vacuum after Vito's arrest

-On March 1, 2012, 38-year old Giuseppe "Joe Closure" Colapelle, was shot inside of his parked car in North Montreal and later pronounced dead upon arrival of the hospital.
+On March 1, 2012, 38-year old Giuseppe "Joe Closure" Colapelle, was shot inside of his parked car in North Montreal and later pronounced dead upon arrival at the hospital.
 It is believed Colapelle worked for Giuseppe De Vito, a former Rizzuto family lieutenant who was ousted after attempting to overthrow the Rizzuto family in around 2009–2010.
 Colapelle allegedly served as a double-agent for Raynald Desjardins and was spying on Salvatore Montagna by mid-2011.
 On May 4, 2012, 53-year old Giuseppe "Joe" Renda was kidnapped and never seen again.
 Renda met with Antonio Pietranto and Montagna two days before the failed assassination attempt on Desjardins on September 16, 2011, Renda allegedly gave Montagna his full support in taking control of the Italian-Montreal underworld.
 Walter Gutierrez, a money launderer for the Rizzuto family, was shot to death in West Montreal on July 16, 2012.

 Vito Rizzuto was released from prison on October 5, 2012.
 On November 5, 2012, Rizzuto family confidant-turned rival 70-year old Giuseppe "Smiling Joe" Di Maulo was executed by a hitman waiting outside his home in Blainville, Quebec.
 On December 8, 2012, Rizzuto family lieutenant 50-year old Emilio Cordileone was gunned down in Ahuntsic, near his parked car.
 Cordileone's murder was possibly the result of his association with Giuseppe De Vito and the Cotroni family.

 On May 8, 2013, 57-year old Juan "Joe Bravo" Fernandez and his associate 36-year old Fernando Pimentel, considered neutral in the Rizzuto war, were both found murdered in a garbage dump in Casteldaccia, Palermo, his body was burnt and riddled with over 30 bullets.
 Law enforcement considered the hit to be ordered by Vito Rizzuto.
 Bravo was deported from Canada to Sicily in 2012.

 On July 8, 2013, 46-year old Giuseppe De Vito, ally of Desjardins, was fatally poisoned in his cell at Donnacona federal penitentiary.
 De Vito was targeted by law enforcement in 2006 as part of "Operation Coliseum".
 He was serving a 15-year prison sentence for conspiracy to import cocaine and gangsterism charges following his conviction in 2010.
 His murder is believed to be orchestrated by Vito Rizzuto.
 On July 12, 2013, 41-year old Salvatore Calautti was shot in the head and killed while driving in Vaughan, Ontario.
 His associate, 35-year old Jimmy Tusek, was shot in the chest and stomach.
 The killing of Calautti is believed to be revenge for the murder of Vito Rizzuto associate Gaetano Panepinto in October 2000 and Nicolo Rizzuto, Sr. in November 2010.
 It is noted he also had ties to the 'Ndrangheta organisation in Canada.